ESE Mental Health Awareness Team

 Rebecca Smith (Area of responsibility: Undergraduate students)

 I am the Undergraduate Education Manager in the Department of Earth Science and Engineering.
 I am responsible for overseeing the delivery of undergraduate education and support of the student experience.
 I am originally from Canada, but relocated to the UK as an overseas student, which brought on a range of new opportunities and challenges.
 I recognise that we all experience mental health in different ways, and that it fluctuates throughout our lives.
-I am particularly interested in promoting a balanced lifestyle, and utilising tools such as breathing exercises and yoga to help achieve that.
+I am from a BAME* background and am able to support students who may feel more comfortable speaking to someone from a similar background.
+I have a particular interest in promoting a balanced lifestyle, and utilising tools such as breathing exercises and yoga to help achieve that.
 I am also Mental Health First Aid trained and am happy to connect with you if you just need a chat!

 Gareth Roberts (Area of responsibility: Members of staff, MSc students)